LordOfTrident/tinview/README.md

 ## Introduction
 **tinview** is a lightweight and minimalist image viewer for Linux.
 It supports JPG, PNG, BMP, HDR, TGA, PIC, PSD, PGM, PPM, and PTF images, as well as animated GIFs.
-The code is only around 1.2k lines of C code ([cloc](https://github.com/AlDanial/cloc)'ed), and uses [stb_image](https://github.com/nothings/stb) for loading basic image formats, [libwebp](https://github.com/webmproject/libwebp) for loading WEBP, [lz4](https://github.com/lz4/lz4) for help with loading PTF, [SDL2](https://www.libsdl.org/) for GUI, and [tini](https://github.com/lordoftrident/tini) for parsing INI files.
+The code is only around 1.3k lines of C ([cloc](https://github.com/AlDanial/cloc)'ed), and uses [stb_image](https://github.com/nothings/stb) for loading basic image formats, [libwebp](https://github.com/webmproject/libwebp) for loading WEBP, [lz4](https://github.com/lz4/lz4) for help with loading PTF, [SDL2](https://www.libsdl.org/) for GUI, and [tini](https://github.com/lordoftrident/tini) for parsing INI files.